Reuben Hill Award

 The award is given in memory of Reuben Hill, who had a distinguished career as a university professor and pioneered the scholarly study of family.
 Dr. Hill is remembered for his determination to promote high-quality research and advance theory about families with the intent of producing practical benefits for families.
 The award is presented to the author(s) of the best research article for the year prior to the award.
 It is given in recognition of the outstanding article, book, or monograph that combines theory and methodology in the analysis and interpretation of a significant family issue.

-A plaque is given to the author(s) of the award-winning article.
-Also, a cash award of $1,000 and $750 travel allowance are divided equally if there is more than one author.
+A $750 cash award and a plaque are given to the author(s) of the award-winning article.
+The cash award is divided equally if there is more than one author.
 The award is presented at the beginning of a plenary session at the NCFR Annual Conference.

 The award is given for an article that made a substantial and significant contribution to family research and theory.